-Objectives / Topics Covered Understanding the purpose of functions in programming Using functions to simplify and organize programs Lessons Introduction to Functions • Create a Scratch program with custom functions and use them in sequences.
+Objectives / Topics Covered Functions in programs to simplify and organize Lessons Introduction to Functions • Create a Scratch program with custom functions and use them in sequences.

 Unit 8: Culmination Projects (3 lessons)

 Students synthesize their learning from previous units by creating a digital pet project.
 This capstone project incorporates multiple programming concepts and allows students to showcase their creativity and technical skills.